 How to Concatenate Cells in Excel

-In this article I will guide you how to concatenate multiple cells quickly using different methods using examples.
-You will also see that you shouldn’t merge cells.
+In this article, I will guide you on how to concatenate multiple cells quickly using different methods with examples.
+You’ll also learn why concatenation is often preferred over merging cells.

 Why Use Concatenation Instead of Merging Cells?